r-carpentier/dx-privacy-curse/README.md

 # dx-privacy-curse
-This repository contains the code used in the experiments of the paper titled "$d_x$-Privacy for Text and the Curse of Dimensionality".
+This repository contains the code used in the experiments of the paper titled "dX-Privacy for Text and the Curse of Dimensionality".

 ## Requirements
-- The code leverages [cupy](https://cupy.dev/) which requires a GPU and a CUDA driver enabled
+- The code leverages [cupy](https://cupy.dev/) which requires an Nvidia GPU and a CUDA driver enabled

 ## How to run
 ### Setup the python environment